eProsima/vulcanexus/docs/rst/enhancements/keys/topic-keys.rst

 The use of topic keys report several benefits, including:

-* Efficient middleware infrastructure and data distribution: the use of keyed topics reduce the amount of entities (subscriptions, publications, and topics) needed in the data flow of the application which entails a more efficient usage of resources and bandwidth.
+* Efficient middleware infrastructure and data distribution: the use of keyed topics reduce the amount of entities (subscriptions, publishers, and topics) needed in the data flow of the application which entails a more efficient usage of resources and bandwidth.
-* A better history management. *Fast DDS* maintains a cache of recent updates, typically the last 10 updates for each instance.
+* A better history management: *Fast DDS* maintains a cache of recent updates, typically the last 10 updates for each instance.
   This caching mechanism, configured separately for publishers and subscriptions, prevents instances with frequent changes from overriding the latest value of another instance that changes less frequently.
   Moreover, this per-instance cache can be managed by the source application or a persistence service for late-joining subscribers, ensuring they initialize with the current value or recent changes of each object.
   Without keyed topics, the middleware lacks the ability to intelligently cache data on a per-instance basis, resulting in late joiners needing to process a larger history before accessing the current value of a specific instance.
-* Easy integration with databases.
-Individual records in a table are uniquely identified by the values of the fields marked as the “primary key” for that table.
+* Easy integration with databases: individual records in a table are uniquely identified by the values of the fields marked as the “primary key” for that table.
   If those same fields are also marked as the key fields for the corresponding Topic, then the integration is seamless and can work hand-in-hand with the database table storage.
 * Improved message filtering: by combining topic keys with `Content Filter Topic <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/contentFilteredTopic/contentFilteredTopic.html>`_, nodes have the ability to subscribe selectively to messages by utilizing their keys, allowing for precise filtering and minimizing superfluous message handling.
   Please consult the :ref:`filtered_topic_keys_tutorial` for practical guidance.